Abhishek-465/Travel-journal/README.md

 # Travel-journal
+<p>Tech Stack: ReactJS</p
-This is a static webpage made with the help of ReactJS.
+<p>This is a static webpage which provides some informations about our favourite destinations.</p>